broadinstitute/warp/pipelines/skylab/multiome/Multiome.changelog.md

+# 2.2.1
+2023-10-13 (Date of Last Commit)

+* Updated path to Multiome whitelists to reflect location in public storage.

 # 2.2.0
 2023-10-05 (Date of Last Commit)
 * Added a JoinMultiomeBarcodes task to the H5adUtils that adds a column in the ATAC and Optimus output h5ad linking gene expression and ATAC barcodes